cychitivav/assigments-AI/README.md

 # Assignments Artificial Intelligence Techniques
 This repo contains the development of Artificial Intelligence Techniques class assignments at the Universidad Nacional of Colombia.
-The approach of this course is to use the Python programming language to process images and in the end to build a machine learning model to classify the images.
+The approach of this course is to use the Python programming language to process images and at the end to build a machine learning model to classify the images.

 ## Assignments
 ### Assignment 1